-d) Variation with the stage of ishcemia: The relation between conductivity and extracellular potential, as described above, may explain the difference in potential distributions between the top and bottom two rows of Figure 2, which correspond to the second and third stages, respectively, of ischemia.
-In the simulations corresponding to stage 3, the closure of a substantial number of gap junctions within the ischemic tissue greatly increased the IC/EC Resistance Ratio compared with stage 2 ischemia, during which only a few gap junctions have closed.
+The relation between conductivity and extracellular potential, as described earlier, may explain the difference in potential distributions between the top and bottom two rows of Figure 2, which correspond to the second and third stages of ischemia, respectively.
+In the simulations corresponding to stage 3, closure of a substantial number of gap junctions within the ischemic tissue greatly increased the IC/EC resistance ratio compared with stage 2 ischemia, during which only a few gap junctions have closed.
 Hence, the voltage drop across the ischemic boundary in stage 3 ischemia tended to be smaller than stage 2 ischemia, which in turn resulted in smaller ESP gradients.
-A decrease in ESP gradients as a probable result of gap junction closure has been observed experimentally [12].
+A decrease in ESP gradients as a probable result of gap junction closure has been observed experimentally.13

-Furthermore, the stage 3 simulations showed a greater sensitivity to fiber orientation than the stage 2 simulations.
+The stage 3 simulations showed a greater sensitivity to fiber orientation than the stage 2 simulations.
 In the stage 3 simulations, the IC/EC resistance ratio transverse to fibers was very large.
 In particular, the ratio transverse to fibers was 250:1, compared with a corresponding ratio of 5:1 in the stage 2 simulations.
 Thus, in the stage 3 simulations, there was a very small extracellular voltage drop transverse to fiber direction.
-As a consequence, the resulting ESP depression was concentrated above the region where fibers throughout the ischemic region, from endocardium toward the epicardium, tended to be aligned with the TMP gradient (i.e. fibers were mostly parallel to the TMP gradient).
-In the computer heart model we used, fibers toward the apex of the heart, where the depression occurred in the stage 3 simulations, tended to be aligned with the TMP gradient throughout the ischemic zone since these fibers did not rotate much throughout that zone.
-However, fibers toward the base tended to rotate transmurally, so that only a small portion were aligned with the TMP gradient.
-Thus, the net voltage drop across the lateral boundary towards the base.
+As a consequence, the resulting ESP depression was concentrated over the region where fibers throughout the ischemic region, from endocardium toward the epicardium, tended to be aligned with the TMP gradient (i.e., fibers were mostly parallel to the TMP gradient).
+In the computer heart model we used, fibers toward the apex of the heart, where the depression occurred in the stage 3 simulations, tended to be aligned with the TMP gradient throughout the ischemic zone because the fibers did not rotate much throughout that zone.
+However, fibers toward the base tended to rotate transmurally so that only a small portion were aligned with the TMP gradient.
+Thus, the net voltage drop across the lateral boundary toward the base tended to be small, such that there was a relatively smaller ESP depression at the lateral boundary towards the base.

-By contrast, in the stage 2 simulations, the ESP depression over the lateral boundary towards the base was relatively large.
-In this case, the IC/EC resistance ratio transverse to fiber direction was sufficiently small to allow a significant voltage drop across the ischemic boundary, even where the fibers were not exactly aligned with TMP gradient across the boundary.
+By contrast, in the stage 2 simulations, ESP depression over the lateral boundary toward the base was relatively large.
+In this case, the IC/EC resistance ratio transverse to fiber direction was sufficiently small to allow a significant voltage drop across the ischemic boundary, even where the fibers were not exactly aligned with the TMP gradient across the boundary.

-As discussed, the exact magnitude and location of ST depression depends on various conductivity values, fiber orientation, and the transmural geometry of the ischemia.
-In reality, the nature of the depression will also depend on the TMP distribution within healthy and ischemic tissue during the ST segment, which is generally more complicated than the simple patch described in this paper.
-Furthermore, fiber orientation during systole, which includes the ST segment, is different from fiber orientation at rest [14]; the fiber orientation data incorporated into the present computer model was based on measurements of an excised dog heart in diastole [8].
-Despite these limitations, the simple model described herein generally accords with the experimental findings of Li et al. and Guyton et al.
+As discussed, the exact magnitude and location of ST depression depend on various conductivity values, fiber orientation, and the transmural geometry of ischemia.
+In reality, the nature of the depression also depends on the TMP distribution within healthy and ischemic tissue during the ST segment, which is generally more complicated than the simple patch described here.
+In particular, there is possibly a transmural TMP gradient in the ischemic zone due to transmural repolarization differences, which are caused by transmurally varying degrees of potassium channel activation.16 In addition, fiber orientation during systole, which includes the ST segment, is different from fiber orientation at rest.17 The fiber orientation data incorporated into the present computer model were based on measurements of an excised dog heart in diastole.8 Despite these limitations, the simple model described here generally accords with the experimental findings of Li et al. and Guyton et al.

-We have also studied the relationship between ESPs and some of the above mentioned parameters, specifically the bidomain conductivities and the location and geometry of the ischemic boundary.
-We are in the process of drafting a paper that describes these findings.
+We also have studied the relationship between ESPs and some of the earlier mentioned parameters, specifically the bidomain conductivities and the location and geometry of the ischemic boundary.
+We are in the process of drafting a paper describing these findings.